MarioRamosEs/MarkdownPortfolio/content/posts/express-apis.md

 As a result of this, I can say that I really liked the way of developing a backend API with Node.js and would certainly love to implement all of this in some future project.

 I think Express is at the same level as Net Core, since it compensates its disadvantages with a great community and support.

+And finally, I am aware that they are very basic examples that require the integration of many other factors (CORS, JWT, Cache ...) but this for the next one!